Javier Payeras

-Javier Antonio Payeras (b.
-Guatemala City, 6 February 1974) is a Guatemalan poet, novelist, and essayist.
+Javier Antonio Payeras (born 6 February 1974 in Guatemala City) is a Guatemalan poet, novelist, and essayist.

 Biography

 Central American writer (Guatemala 1974).
 He is one of the writers who emerged after the Guatemalan Civil War as part of the so-called postwar generation.
 From 1998, he joined an emerging movement called Casa Bizarra, a project of young artists from the post-conflict generation.
 A tireless promoter of culture, he was coordinator of the Festival Octubreazul in 2000, director of the Contemporary Art Foundation Colloquia, and curator of Project Crea.